-If you join Doing Good Together’s Membership Circle, a nature journal is one of your exclusive downloads).
+If you join Doing Good Together’s Membership Circle, a printable nature journal is one of your exclusive perks.

-62) Craft nature art – Collect bits and pieces to make a collage or just make crayon rubbings from their surface.
+At Home: Collect bits and pieces to make a collage or just make crayon rubbings from their surface.
 Gianna shows us how here.
 And the Minnesota Landscape Arboretum has shared several nature-art projects on their PlantMaker Studio @ Home page.

 When you just don’t want to bring home any more junky souvenirs, start collecting rocks when you travel.
-We keep our “rock collection” outside.
+We keep our “rock collection” outside among the landscaping rocks.
 It is fun to hunt through for the special ones.
 You could even label them with paint if you’re ambitious.